Drive-thru testing areas being set up across South Florida as COVID-19 cases rise

 “We realize that we cannot test everyone,” he said.

 The Community Health is currently only being used for members of the medical community.
-They are urged to call ahead before they go in for testing.
+Patients are urged to call ahead before they go in for testing.

 Along with tests and other materials, the state still needs more swabs for testing.